arbor-sim/arbor/doc/concepts/cable_cell.rst

 and provide a rich interface for specifying the cell's dynamics.

 .. note::
-    The cable cell has several dedicated pages!
-This page describes how to build a full description of a cable cell, based on three components that are broken out into their own pages:
+    The cable cell has several dedicated pages.
+This page describes the cell dynamics and properties that can be set on the cable cel.

-    * :ref:`Morphologies <co_morphology>`
+    * :ref:`The morphology page <co_morphology>` describes the geometry of the cell and how it is constructed and discretised.
-    * :ref:`labels <labels>`
+    * :ref:`The labels page <labels>` describes the DSL used to specify regions and locations on the morphology of the cell.
-    * :ref:`Mechanisms <mechanisms>`
+    * :ref:`The mechanisms page <mechanisms>` describes the available density and point mechanisms.

-    It can be helpful to consult those pages for some of the sections of this page.
+    We provide links to these pages where relevant.

 .. _cablecell-decoration: